esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 {
     // ...

-    // We assume an spi variable has been created by properly initializing it.
+    // We assume an spi variable has been created by properly initializing it and
+    // that machine-level interrupts have been appropriately enabled.

     uint32_t src_buffer = 0x1234    // For example a command to send to slave
     uint32_t dest_buffer[12] = {0}  // Slave's response